LeanderChristensen/sjoveganlan/README.md

 # About

-This was one of the first websites I ever made, and I couldn't have imagined a better first project for learning than this!
+This was one of the first websites I ever made, and I couldn't have imagined a better first project for learning than this.
 In retrospect I see that the website wasn't the best looking, but look at the feature list below; it's amazing what I achieved with no experience.
 Also the launch of the website was without problems, even though hundreds of people visited it.

 # Features
 - Authentication